• Skip to primary navigation

 I originally wanted to call this recipe banana oat cookies, but because of the texture, I decided to go with banana oat cakes.
 Cookies (or biscuits as we call them in the UK) are supposed to be crispy, whereas the texture of these cakes is a little softer than a biscuit – more like a cake.

 This is the ideal recipe for using up over-ripe bananas that are on the verge of being thrown out.
 And they are so simple to make.
 The basic ingredients are oats, honey, butter, and of course some ripe bananas.
-You don’t need any flour, sugar, eggs or milk.
-If you happen to have coconut or chocolate chips in your pantry you can add these too, but don’t worry if you don’t, you can make the recipe without them.
+You don't need any flour, sugar, eggs or milk.
+If you happen to have coconut or chocolate chips in your pantry you can add these too, but don't worry if you don't, you can make these banana cakes without them.

-Fresh from the oven, the texture of these little cakes is a soft and chewy inside, with a slightly crispy exterior.
-By next day you will find they have softened on the outside too, but they will still taste great.
-I actually prefer them this way to be honest.
+Fresh from the oven, the texture of these banana cakes is soft and chewy on the inside, with a slightly crispy exterior.
+By the next day, you will find they have softened on the outside too, but they will still taste great.
+I actually prefer them this way, to be honest.

 A pile of banana oat cakes in front of a glass of milk.